jbconway/INST377FinalProject/docs/README.md

 - Add API_KEY
 - Add SUPABASE_URL
 - Add SUPABASE_KEY
-If these variables are not added, the vercel deployment will fail
+Make sure to add these variables with no quotes, just the raw numbers If these variables are not added, the vercel deployment will fail

 4. Click on the domain link